Need Help?

 Each application determines whether low-risk Guest accounts are allowed to access via Launchpad single sign-on processes.
 Additionally, some applications verify whether you have been approved for that application or service.

-If you are experiencing this issue, first try to test you Guest login by going to guest.nasa.gov and logging in with your AUID and current password.
+1. If using AUID and password, first test your Guest login by going to guest.nasa.gov and logging in with your AUID and current password.

-• If you are unsure of your password, go to https://guest.nasa.gov/forgot-password and request a password before beginning this process.
+• If you are unsure of your password, go to Forgot Password and request a password before beginning this process.

 • If you are successful at getting to your Guest Manage page, it is the application that is failing.
 Contact the application team to trouble shoot your account.